ILR Interagency Language Roundtable

 Is there a full-time ILR staff?

-No. There are ten officers: the ILR Coordinator and Chair of the Steering Committee, the co-chairs of the Training, Testing and Translation and Interpretation committees and the CASL SIG, and the Webmaster.
+No. There are ten officers: the ILR Coordinator and Chair of the Steering Committee, the co-chairs of the Training, Testing, Translation and Interpretation and Culture Committees, and the Webmaster.
 All are volunteers who have other very full-time official jobs.
-Very limited clerical support is provided by the Foreign Service Institute, the National Cryptologic School , and the Defense Language Institute.
+Very limited clerical support is provided by the Foreign Service Institute, the National Cryptologic School, and the Defense Language Institute.

 Who established the ILR?